Dr. Anya Bernstein Bassett, Director of Studies

 - Sophomore year: Social Studies 10a and 10b (two terms).
 Letter-graded.
 Weekly lectures and discussion sections in groups of eight students.

 - Junior year: Social Studies 98.
 Two terms required.

 - Senior year: Social Studies 99 (full-course, indivisible), the writing of a senior thesis.
 Graded SAT/UNS.
 Each thesis has two independent readers.

 - Thesis: Required.

-Social Studies allows joint concentrations with a few programs, including African and African American Studies; the Study of Women, Gender, and Sexuality; East Asian Studies; and South Asian Studies.
-Students who wish to do a joint concentration must meet with the Director of Studies to explain why they would like to joint concentrate instead of concentrating in Social Studies and taking a number of courses in the other concentration.
-We do not allow joint concentrations with science or humanities departments (other than those mentioned above) or with social science departments that we share faculty with (anthropology, economics, government, history, or sociology).
+Social Studies allows joint concentrations with interdisciplinary programs that include social science faculty (African and African American Studies, The Study of Women, Gender, and Sexuality, East Asian Studies, Religion, and South Asian Studies), and Philosophy.
+We do not allow joint concentrations with science or humanities departments or with social science departments that we share faculty with (anthropology, economics, government, history, or sociology).